rebecaferraz/resume/README.md

 Hellow!
 Welcome to my professional resume repository.

 I decided to code my own resume using **pure HTML and CSS** to ensure a clean, minimalist design that is **100% optimized for ATS** (Applicant Tracking Systems).
-This approach gives me full control over formatting and keeps a versioned history of my progress at CESAR School! 🫧
+This approach gives me full control over formatting and keeps a versioned history of my progress! 🫧

  **Live Preview:** https://rebecaferraz.github.io/resume/resume-en.html